CybercentreCanada/assemblyline4_docs/docs/blog/entries.md

 ![One last HackTheBox Business CTF 2023 Forensic Challenge](images/blog6.png){ align=right }

-Assemblyline Blog Entry #6 - The following is the third part of a write-up detailing the solutions for forensic challenges that were part of the HackTheBox Business CTF 2023 competition.
+Assemblyline Blog Entry #6 - This post is the third part of a write-up detailing the solutions for forensic challenges that were part of the HackTheBox Business CTF 2023 competition.

 ---